ASFOpenSARlab/opensarlab-docker/unavco2022/README.md

 - Open the bottom URL in your browser
 - Do your work
-- Files you save in your home directory will be saved in your local `home/` directory and will still be accessible after the container is shut down
+- Files you save in your home directory will be saved in your local `virtual_home/` directory and will still be accessible after the container is shut down

-## Stop Your Container
+### **Stop Your Container**
+---

 - In the terminal running your container and Jupyter Server
     - In Linux and Windows, type `Ctrl + c` twice